Olb/flask-coffee-shop/README.md

 ### Getting Started

 - Base URL: At present this app can only be run locally and is not hosted as a base URL.
 The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.

-- Authentication: This version of the application does not require authentication or API keys.
+- Authentication: This version of the application does not require API keys but does require an Auth0 JWT token for all create, update, and delete requests.
+A token is also required for drink details.

 ### Error Handling